MSIAngelo/Port/README.md

 ##      Things about me:

 I've been in the United States for 13 years.
 I currently serve in the Massachusetts Army National Guard, and my favorite cuisine is Asian food.
 I'm a great weapon's shooter.
-One of my favorite things is to hike and camp.
+One of my favorite things is to do is hike and camp.

 ##       How to contact me?